jaeyunsung/RA_Autoantibodies_2023/README.md

 RA Autoantibodies 2022
 ===================================================
-# Bibliography
+# Introduction
-Cunningham et al., Patients with ACPA-positive and ACPA-negative Rheumatoid Arthritis Show Differences in Circulating Autoantibody Repertoires.
+This repository contains the source code to regenerate main data presented in Cunningham et al., "Patients with ACPA-positive and ACPA-negative Rheumatoid Arthritis Show Differences in Circulating Autoantibody Repertoires".
 Manuscript in preparation.

 # Description